pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 ---|---|---|---|---|---|---|---
 CH1|CH2|CH3|CH4|CH5|CH6|CH7|CH8

+### Sub_protocol Cloned - *4*
+Use the identifier learnt from another FrSky radio when binding with the FrSkyRX/CloneTX mode.

 ## FRSKYX2 - *64*
-Same as FrSkyX but for v2.1.0.
+Same as FrSkyX but for D16 v2.1.0 FCC/LBT.

 ## FRSKY_RX - *55*

 ### Sub_protocol RX - *0*
 The FrSky receiver protocol enables master/slave trainning, separate access from 2 different radios to the same model,...

-Auto selection of FrSkyD/D8 and FrSkyX/D16 v1.xxx FCC/LBT at bind time.
+Auto selection of the protocol being used by the FrSky TX: FrSkyD/D8, FrSkyX/D16 v1.xxx FCC/LBT and FrSkyX/D16 v2.1.0 FCC/LBT at bind time.

 Available in OpenTX 2.3.3, Trainer Mode Master/Multi